OliverLemm/apex-visualizer/README.md

 inside your internal APEX workspace. <br>
 Go Manage Instance => Instance Setting => Application Gallery and add a new line.

+## Release 22.2
+Migrated to APEX 22.2.
+Solved a bug on the QA page when multiple themes are related to one application.

+## Release 22.1.2
+Migrated to APEX 22.1.7.
+Added checks for desupported and deprecated features for APEX 22.2.

 ## Release 22.1.1
 Solving some Bugs for Pages CSS and JavaScript regarding charts and grouping issues.